RichardBrinlee/USFE25_high_throughput/README.md

 To use the file place it in the place of desire and call python3 'file_name' to activate it.
 Note if there is already a folder in the place already named what you are calling in the code it will place an error.
 Delete or move the folder that has the same name.

+To edit how many alloys you are using you will need to add or remove set_type_... and configure it to what you want.
+Then in the whileloop you will edit the full_message varible adding {set_type_...}{lattice_set_num}. to get them at different lines you will need to add a \n to the message.

 ## Crawlers
 There are two types of crawlers crawler_batch.sh and crawler_gsfe.sh.
 Once the folder structure is created using python place these two files in the folder that was created.
 Note the location should be not with the 20 subfolders but with the main folder contents.